jcollard/elm-random/README.md

 Library for pure pseudo-random number generation.

-The Generator Library provides an interface for generating pure pseudo-random sequences specified by a seed.
-This allows for repeatable sequences.
+The Generator Library provides a strategy for generating pure pseudo-random sequences specified by a seed.

-To get started immediately, check out the Generator.Standard module which is an implemenation of this interface that provides an implementation of the Portable Combined Generator of L'Ecuyer for 32-bit computers.
-This implementation provides enough randomness for most purposes.
+To get started immediately, `import Generator` and `import Generator.Standard`

 # Generator.Standard API

-Generator.Standard is an implemenation of the Generator interface that uses an implementation of the Portable Combined Generator of L'Ecuyer for 32-bit computers.
+Generator.Standard is an implemenation of Generator that uses an implementation of the Portable Combined Generator of L'Ecuyer for 32-bit computers.